-Quick Review: the BlackBerry Curve 9320 Smartphone
+Quick Review: BlackBerry Curve 9320 Smartphone

 In September 2012, I decided it was time to upgrade my cell phone.
 I had a basic one and while it was very durable and had served me faithfully for the past few years, I wanted a phone that had more capability.
-I eventually chose and bought a BlackBerry Curve 9320 Smartphone.
+I eventually chose a BlackBerry Curve 9320 Smartphone.

 I decided that I would write a little about the phone and my experiences with it so far.